waynew/shibboleth/README.md

 That's really about all there is to it.
 The way I use Shibboleth for my
 day-to-day:

+- Start up shibboleth.
+- `select startup` which contains a bunch of URLs that I need to open.
-- start up shibboleth
+- `launch` to open up all my startup URLs.
-- check my `waiting` list to see if there's anything I need to move out of waiting.
+- `work 6` to work my waiting list, to see if there's anything I need to move out of waiting.
 - Go through `someday`, `later`, `soon`, and `next` to see if anything needs to be bumped up.
 - Decide which of `now` I need to work on the most, then `s` elect it.
-I may `edit` it to add some notes or just `show` to review what I'm supposed to be doing.
+I may `ed` it to add some notes or just `show` to review what I'm supposed to be doing, and probably `launch` the relevant URLs.
 Then when I finish that I mark it `done` and move on to the next.

 As new tasks come in via email, etc. I go ahead and add new ones.
-I've been using shibboleth as the interface for my tasks for about a day now and it works *great* for shifting the priority, creating new tasks, and editing ones that I've got.
+I've been using shibboleth as the interface for my tasks for a while now and it works *great* for shifting the priority, creating new tasks, and editing ones that I've got.